 Notable engagements include Die Entführung aus dem Serail in Rostock, Germany, the Garsington Opera production of Hansel and Gretel at West Green House, a debut performance of La Cenerentola for the Garsington Festival, Tolomeo, Don Giovanni, Anna Bolena and Pia de’ Tolomei for English Touring Opera, The Mikado for Co-Opera, Cosí fan tutte for English Chamber Opera, Orfeo ed Euridice at St John’s Smith Square and Offenbach’s Robinson Crusoe for Opera della Luna at the Iford Festival.
 For Stanley Hall he has conducted The Barber of Seville, Eugene Onegin and a double bill of Mozart’s Der Schauspieldirektor and Pagliacci.
 He is a resident conductor for Opéra de Baugé where he has conducted Lucia di Lammermoor, Riccardo Primo, Don Pasquale, Die Entfürung aus dem Serail, La Traviata, Giulio Cesare, La Bohème and Il barbiere di Siviglia.
 As assistant to Andrew Litton he prepared Der fliegende Holländer for Den Nye Opera with the Bergen Philharmonic.

-His interest in neglected English music has resulted in a recording of Sullivan’s complete incidental music to The Tempest and Macbeth with the BBC Concert Orchestra and the BBC Singers recently issued on two separate CDs by Dutton Epoch.
-Further recordings of the Gilbert/Cellier opera The Mountbanks and Sullivan’s oratorio The Light of the World are scheduled in 2017.
-He will perform newly discovered works by Sir Malcolm Sargent with the Leicester Symphony Orchestra and give the premier of Percy Sherwood’s Double Concerto for Violin and Cello with the English Symphony Orchestra at the English Music Festival, which will also be recorded.
+His interest in neglected English music has resulted in a recording of Sullivan’s complete incidental music to The Tempest and Macbeth with the BBC Concert Orchestra and the BBC Singers issued on two separate CDs by Dutton Epoch, and Gilbert/Cellier’s opera The Mountbanks for the same label.
+Sullivan’s oratorio The Light of the World will be released later this year.
+He gave performances of newly discovered works by Sir Malcolm Sargent with the Leicester Symphony Orchestra and the premier of Percy Sherwood’s Double Concerto for Violin and Cello with the English Symphony Orchestra at the English Music Festival, which will also be recorded.
 Earlier this year he made his debut at the London Handel Festival conducting Arne’s Judgement of Paris which has subsequently been recorded.

 As part of his commitment to education work, he has conducted the Royal Philharmonic Orchestra in the West End Live Festival, and he recently conducted Will Todd and Maggie Gottlieb’s children’s opera Alice’s Adventures in Wonderland at the London College of Music and for Opera Holland Park.
 He lectures for the Cambridge Music Hubs programme, has devised a schools project with the Blackheath Conservatoire, and has lectured at the Elgar School of Music on the birth of English Opera.